-We hope you find our TOP 10 FACTS on freehold purchases for homeowners useful.
+We hope you find our Top 10 Facts Guide on purchasing the freehold useful.

 Any leaseholder, whether or not they qualify for the statutory right to purchase their freehold, can negotiate an open market deal with the landlord.

-- The process could be quicker as there are no restrictions over timing: it can happen immediately if both parties are willing
+- The process can be quicker as there are no restrictions over timing: it can happen immediately if both parties are willing.

 - The leaseholder has the alternative to ‘top-up’ the lease to any term desired for a smaller premium rather than buying the freehold, if they simply want to make the property attractive to potential buyers.

-- The leaseholder is not protected by the statutory safeguards relating to the calculation of the purchase price and any intermediate landlords’ interests
+- The leaseholder is not protected by the statutory safeguards relating to the calculation of the purchase price, terms and any intermediate landlords’ interests.

 - If an agreement cannot be reached on the terms, there is no recourse to the Tribunal without first triggering the statutory process.